javascript-tutorial/en.javascript.info/9-regular-expressions/11-regexp-groups/article.md

 alert(results[1]); // <h2>,h2 (2nd tag)
 ```

-As we can see, the first difference is very important.
+As we can see, the first difference is very important, as demonstrated in the line `(*)`.
 We can't get the match as `results[0]`, because that object isn't pseudoarray.
 We can turn it into a real `Array` using `Array.from`.
 There are more details about pseudoarrays and iterables in the article <info:iterable>.

 There's no need in `Array.from` if we're looping over results: